asian-code/Simple-Scanner/README.md

 ## How to Use
 #### For Linux users:
+After running setup.py - it will configure and download all necessary packages/modules needed for the program to run
 * Type `simplescanner` in terminal <br>
 or...<br>
 * Search for the simple-Scanner icon in your applications<br>